uhppoted/uhppote-cli/README.md

 ```

-### `store-acl`
+### `get-acl`

-Fetches the cards stored in the set of configured UHPPOTE controllers, and creates a matching ACL file from the UHPPOTED controller configuration and write it to a TSV file.
+Fetches the cards stored in the set of configured UHPPOTE controllers, creates a matching ACL file from the UHPPOTED controller configuration and writes it to a TSV file.

 ```
   uhppote-cli [options] get-acl <file>